csc-training/geocomputing/R/puhti/README.md

 ## Array job
 [Array jobs](https://docs.csc.fi/computing/running/array-jobs/) are an easy way of taking advantage of Puhti's parallel processing capabilities.
 Array jobs are useful when same code is executed many times for different datasets or with different parameters.
 In GIS context a typical use would be to run some model on study area split into multiple files where output from one file doesn't have an impact on result of an other area.
 In real use, one the array job should last longer than in this example, at least 10-20 min, because there is always also overhead in starting new jobs.

 In the array job example the idea is that the R script will run one process for every given input file as opposed to running a for loop within the script.
-That means that he R script has to read the given argument in.
+That means that the R script has to read the file to be processed from commandline  argument.

 * [02_array/array_batch_job.sh](02_array/array_batch_job.sh) array job batch file.
 Changes compared to simple serial job:
     * `--array` parameter is used to tell how many jobs to start.
-Value 1-3 in this case means that `$SULRM_ARRAY_TASK_ID` variable will be from 1 to 3, which means we will use sed to read first three lines from our mapsheets.txt file and start three jobs for those files.
+Value 1-3 in this case means that `$SULRM_ARRAY_TASK_ID` variable will be from 1 to 3, which means we will use sed to read first three lines from our `mapsheets.txt` file and start three jobs for those files.
 	* Output from each job is written to `array_job_out_<array_job_id>.txt` and `array_job_err_<array_job_id>.txt` files.
 	* Memory and time allocations are per job.
 	* The mapsheet name is provided as an argument in the batch job script to the R script.